Site menu

 Headings give your web page structure, so users can find the content they need.
 For example, they introduce new sections or sub sections - a bit like chapters of a book.

-The title on your web page should always use a 'Heading 1' style.
-There should only be one Heading 1 on the page.
+• The main text heading on your web page should always be a h1.
+There should usually only be one h1 on the page.

 Why web pages need headings